Qiskit/qiskit-fortran/README.md

 ├── include/
 │   └── qiskit.h
 └── lib/
-    └── libqiskit.so  # or libqiskit.dylib on macOS
+    └── libqiskit.so  # or libqiskit.dylib
 ```

 ---